attibo/pyScript/README.md

 It's possible to edit manually the catalog with Vim (this tool need Vim installed).
 Pyscript is written in Python language without any GUI interface and so you can launch this simple application in a SSH session.
 You can also archive all sh files in a flat file (scriptarch.txt) to avoid a unintentional delete.
+Next release step: manage an archive of cifs mounts.
+Sorry, my english is bad but I wanted to share this simple code with more people than possible.